3elephants/3elephants/README.md

 Try to abstract as much work as possible into the [backend/src/lib](backend/src/lib) folder (_For now use your best judgement, based on the style of other functions, but stay posted for more specifics on how to do this._).

-#### Modifying the Database
+###  Modifying the Database

+#### Data Collection
 For most cases, we recommend using our preset MongoDB database URL.
 However, you might want to work on data collection and updating the database.

 For data collection,
-1) Write code used to download information in (data_downloading/downloaders/<data_collection_project_name>).
+1) Write code used to download information in (`data_downloading/downloaders/<data_collection_project_name>`).
+Please comment your code and include any documentation you think may be necessary for a developer to understand it.
+Make a pull request to the master branch with this code.
-2) Afterwards, upload the data collected to this [Google Drive Folder]().
+2) Afterwards, fill out this [request form](https://forms.gle/ZYwACUHAvQHFa9fJA).
 As this project falls under the GPL License, the information collected through this project will not be used for commercial aims.
-3) In your contribution, explain through a .txt file how you expect this data to be integrated in the database.
-More specific the better and more likely your data collection work will be integrated into the project's database.
-We aim to integrate such work when possible.
+#### Running the Database Locally

 However, if you do also want to figure out how to update the information in the database, then you must setup a MongoDB instance locally.
 Please note, the following instructions cater to experienced MongoDB users only.

 The following steps are required:

 * create a new database called 3Elephants
-* `mongorestore` the database files in this [Google Drive Folder]()
+* `mongorestore` the database files in this [Google Drive Folder](https://drive.google.com/open?id=1bz84TSUN5LkenOcrm4fSfElhfvFPW4sd).
-* create the indices specified in `create_indices.js`
+* create the indices specified in `data_downloading/downloaders/create_indices.js`

 ## Running the tests

-Explain how to run the automated tests for this system
+#### Backend Test Cases

+To run backend test cases, it is as simple as:

+`py.test backend/src/tests.py`

+#### Frontend Test Cases

+_Coming Soon - Stay Tuned!_

 <!-- ## Contributing